 Any link to how the 'Repeated Reading' strategy works?
 How long text can be repeated, how long can text be, depends on accuracy?

-This is such a basic question that I was gobsmacked by it.
+I received this note while in Ireland, and it is such a basic question that I was gobsmacked by it.
 These are just the kinds of queries that I love to respond to on this site: Topics that many teachers assume they know about, but that often turn out to be full of surprises.

 The idea of repeated reading emerged in the late 1970s… as a result of the writings of S. Jay Samuels (1979) and Carol Chomsky (1978).
 They found, in separate studies, that engaging kids in repeatedly reading texts aloud improved reading ability.
 It was kind of a no-brainer that such approaches were beneficial by the time the National Reading Panel (NICHD, 2000) concluded that they were (that portion of the report was written by Jay Samuels and me—and even he was a bit taken aback by how that work had proceeded since when he’d first written about it).